What Is Denial & How Does It Hide Your Drinking Problem?

 When you go out for a beer after work, can you stop after one?
 Or, if you open a bottle of wine, are you happy with one glass?
 If not, this is a problem.
 Many alcoholics can’t stop drinking once they start.
 Not being able to control your intake is a sign of addiction.
 This means you are losing control and the addiction is gaining it.

 4. Hiding or lying about your drinking.

+Hiding alcohol consumption is one of the biggest signs that you may have a drinking problem.
 Usually when people hide or lie about their drinking, it’s because they are embarrassed.
 So, if you are drinking in secrecy, ask yourself why this is the case.
 Are you ashamed of how much you’re drinking?
 How often you’re drinking?
 What you do when you drink?

 It’s very common for high-functioning alcoholics to hide or downplay their drinking.
 But, over time, the drinking is more difficult to lie about.
 Before this happens, acknowledge your changing behaviors and how you can address them.
 Again, you do not need to reach rock bottom to get help.
 You can start changing your behaviors today and seek recovery at a Phoenix outpatient treatment for alcoholism.